psiace-archive/awesome-stars/README.md

 - [RAUI-labs/raui](https://github.com/RAUI-labs/raui) - Rust implementation of Renderer Agnostic User Interface
 - [theseus-os/Theseus](https://github.com/theseus-os/Theseus) - Theseus is a modern OS written from scratch in Rust that explores 𝐢𝐧𝐭𝐫𝐚𝐥𝐢𝐧𝐠𝐮𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧, novel OS structure, and state management.
 It strives to close the semantic gap between compiler and hardware to maximally leverage the power of language safety, and thus shift OS responsibilities like resource management into the compiler.
 - [repnop/vanadinite](https://github.com/repnop/vanadinite) - RISC-V OS written in Rust
-- [infinyon/fluvio](https://github.com/infinyon/fluvio) - An intelligent end-to-end data streaming platform that combines connectors, distributed streaming and state processing.
+- [infinyon/fluvio](https://github.com/infinyon/fluvio) - An intelligent data streaming platform
 - [Lapz/tox](https://github.com/Lapz/tox) - Tox is a statically typed version programming language that is written in rust.
 - [schtauffen/rslox](https://github.com/schtauffen/rslox) - Bytecode virtual machine for the Lox programming language written in Rust
 - [johnthagen/min-sized-rust](https://github.com/johnthagen/min-sized-rust) - 🦀 How to minimize Rust binary size 📦